 Athletics Ontario takes very seriously all situations involving discrimination, harassment, sexual harassment or breaches of its Code of Conduct or other forms of misconduct.
 For this reason, Athletics Ontario is committed to enacting and enforcing strong, clear, and effective policies and procedures for preventing and addressing all forms of misconduct.
 Athletics Ontario also has a role in providing education concerning matters relating to Safe Sport.

 To foster and maintain a Safe Sport environment, Athletics Ontario has developed the Safe Sport Policy Manual.
 The Board of Directors feel very strongly about Safe Sport and stand firmly behind the policy manual.

-This Safe Sport Policy Manual outlines expected standards of behaviour that are designed to create a safe sport environment by preventing, as much as possible, inappropriate behaviour from occurring in the first place, and it contains policies and procedures to provide for consistent, timely, appropriate and meaningful action should any issues arise.
+This Safe Sport Policy Manual outlines expected standards of behavior that are designed to create a safe sport environment by preventing, as much as possible, inappropriate behavior from occurring in the first place, and it contains policies and procedures to provide for consistent, timely, appropriate and meaningful action should any issues arise.